 P.S.
 If you look at the photograph that I have used at the start of the idea, you may want to make one of these listening devices yourself.
 They are great fun!

-SET 39: LISTEN CAREFULLY!
+LISTEN CAREFULLY!
 Ask the children to sit down and give them a piece of paper, a pencil. and some crayons or felt tips.
-Read out the following paragraphs and ask them to listen carefully and draw what they hear.
+Read out the following paragraph and ask them to listen carefully and draw what they hear.

 Inside a large square sits a house with a red slanting roof.
 It has one large window on the right and two smaller ones on the left.
 In the middle there is a black front door, with a gold door knocker.
 Around the house is a brown, wooden garden fence with a curving pathway leading to a fancy gate.
 There are two large trees, full of bright green leaves on either side of the gate and the garden is full of colourful flowers.
 The sun is shining and there is a rainbow in the sky.